English cricket team in New Zealand in 1929–30: The English team

 Apart from Woolley, who had played 55 Tests before the tour, it was an inexperienced side at Test level.
 Bowley had played two Tests, and Barratt, Dawson, Duleepsinhji and Legge one each; the other eight had not played a Test.
+There were eight amateurs and six professionals.

 The team was selected in late June, with Arthur Gilligan, who had played 11 Tests, as captain.
 However, he was unable to tour owing to illness, and his younger brother Harold was selected to replace him.
 The other change to the original selected team was that Maurice Allom replaced Frank Watson.